enkidevs/curriculum/swift/swift-basics-swift-basics-working-with-variables/swift-basics-variables/swift-basics-swift-variables-explained.md

 - locks
 - keys

 ---
 ## Revision

 Why would you use a variable in a program?

-To ??? data
-To reuse values
-To change values
+To ??? data To reuse values To change values

 - store
 - delete
 - hide

----
-## Footnotes